vsphere-tmm/vsphere-supervisor/cluster-clusterclass-examples.md

 #          unhealthyRange: "[3-5]"
 #        metadata:
 #          annotations:
-#            cluster.x-k8s.io/cluster-api-autoscaler-node-group-max-size: "3"
+#            cluster.x-k8s.io/cluster-api-autoscaler-node-group-max-size: "3"         # Use this for ClusterAutoscaler.
-#            cluster.x-k8s.io/cluster-api-autoscaler-node-group-min-size: "0"
+#            cluster.x-k8s.io/cluster-api-autoscaler-node-group-min-size: "0"         # Use this for ClusterAutoscaler.
 #            run.tanzu.vmware.com/resolve-os-image: os-name=ubuntu
 #            or
 #            run.tanzu.vmware.com/resolve-os-image: "os-name=ubuntu,os-version=24.04" # If using Kubernetes 1.33